Skip to content

 steps:

-- name: repeating task
+- name: keep-alive-task

-command: main.sh
+command: heartbeat.sh

 repeatPolicy: